What to Do in Rome in 3 Days – Top Attractions and Things to See

 Although not located in the territory of the Vatican City State, the Holy See juridically owns the Basilica di Santa Maria Maggiore!

-As the last thing today, you may want to walk a bit of the iconic Via Appia Antica.
+To wrap up your day, you might want to take a stroll along the iconic Via Appia Antica.
 You will find it, for instance, a bit southeast of the Terme di Caracalla at the Porta San Sebastiano or the Punto Informativo Appia Antica (you may catch a bus down here).

-Along the way, you will pass the Catacombs of San Callisto Callisto and the Catacombs of San Sebastiano, where the early Christians were buried, and piled up on shelves in underground tunnels.
+Along the way, you will pass by the Catacombs of San Callisto Callisto and the Catacombs of San Sebastiano, where the early Christians were buried, and piled up on shelves in underground tunnels.
 The catacombs were only rediscovered in the 16th century – and stretch much further under Rome than you can imagine!
-You may want to go to have a look!
+You might want to take a look!

-When you have experienced the Via Appia Antica (or rather the part of it you want to do!), you will return to the gastronomic sides of Rome for a superb evening!
+After exploring the Via Appia Antica (or at least the part you want to see!), you will head back to Rome’s culinary scene for a superb evening!

 Day 3 includes some of the top sights around Piazza Navona: